certbot/certbot/docs/using.rst

    sudo ./bootstrap/debian.sh

-For squezze you will need to:
+For squeeze you will need to:

 - Use ``virtualenv --no-site-packages -p python`` instead of ``-p python2``.